 Opening hours: Daily 9am-6pm

 Address: 1 Kukuwaba Road, opposite the National Stadium

 This wonderland is equipped with a small roller coaster, merry-go-rounds, rides, games arcade and bumper cars, trains.
 There are some activities for younger kids like bouncy castles, and a safe place for older children to enjoy themselves.
 There is also a range of refreshment and dining facilities available on-site.

 Opening hours: Daily from 9 am to 6 pm

 Address: Asokoro District behind the Presidential Villa

 This exciting park is situated in the North Eastern corner of Abuja city at the base of Aso Rock, near the Murtala Muhammed Expressway.
-Opened daily for visitors, this park, introduces children to different types of domestic, wild animals and birds.
-Examples include: camels, donkeys, chickens, and watch wild animals like cheetahs, giraffes, zebras, ostriches and lions.
+Opened daily for visitors, this park introduces children to different types of domestic and wild animals and birds.
+Examples include: camels, donkeys, chickens, and wild animals like cheetahs, giraffes, zebras, ostriches and lions.

 Opening hours: Daily, 6am-9pm

 Address: 41 Udi Hill Street, off Aso Drive, Maitama